 Hunger in Times of Plenty

-According to estimates from the Food and Agriculture Organisation, some 783 million people, almost one in ten, are currently undernourished, regularly not getting enough food in order to lead an active and healthy life.
+According to estimates from the Food and Agriculture Organisation, up to 757 million people, almost one in eleven, are currently undernourished, regularly not getting enough food in order to lead an active and healthy life.
 At the same time, agriculture is producing more food than ever before, both in total numbers as well as on a per capita basis, despite the fact that the world population is growing.
-If the harvest was used entirely and as effectively as possible as food, it could already feed 12 to 14 billion people.
+If the harvest was used entirely and as effectively as possible as food, it could already feed 12-14 billion people.

 The changeable history of the fight against hunger is as old as humanity whose populations had to adapt again and again to changing environmental conditions, epidemics and other adversities.
 For the first time since the beginnings of agriculture, humanity now has the means at its disposal to overcome world hunger.